-DevOps brings together two important groups: the people who create software (developers) and the people who keep computer systems running smoothly (operations teams).
+DevOps brings together two important groups: those who create software (developers) and those who keep computer systems running smoothly (operations teams).
 The goal of DevOps is to make these two teams work together more effectively to make and update software faster and more reliably.

-The DevOps market is projected to have a CAGR of 24.7% between 2023 and 2030.
+The DevOps market is projected to have a CAGR of 24.7% (that's a lot of CAGR!) between 2023 and 2030.
 DevOps practices are already commonplace in many organizations, and adoption is constantly growing.

 DevOps is a set of practices and cultural philosophies that combine software development (Dev) and IT operations (Ops).
 Its primary goal is to shorten the software development life cycle and provide continuous delivery with high software quality.

-DevOps achieves this by promoting better collaboration and communication between development and operations teams, automating the process of software integration, testing, deployment, and infrastructure changes.
-This approach enhances an organization's ability to deliver applications and services at a faster pace compared to traditional software development and infrastructure management processes.
+DevOps achieves this by promoting better collaboration and communication between development and operations teams and automating the process of software integration, testing, deployment, and infrastructure changes.

 Changing your development workflows can create significant upheaval.
-Proper planning is vital to achieving a smooth transition.
+Proper planning prevents piss poor performance ... right?
+In this case, it's vital to achieving a smooth transition.

 Assessing Your Current Infrastructure